viraj-2393/flutter-quiz-app/README.md

-# udemy_tutorial
+# Quiz app

-A new Flutter application.
+A new basic Flutter application for personality test.

 ## Getting Started